RAILGUN Wallets

 Wallets must be generated using a 12- or 24- word mnemonic.
 In order to add a RAILGUN wallet to the local database, you can either import using a previously generated mnemonic or create a new mnemonic using ethers.js.

-Example: Generate mnemonic using ethers.js
+Example: Generate mnemonic using ethers.jsarrow-up-right

 import { Mnemonic, randomBytes } from "ethers";